-Our population framework is based on 5,100 smallholder farmers who are active members of four Fairtrade cooperatives that are spread out over 12 different districts (Kebeles).
-Administrative data from these cooperatives is used for sampling purposes.
+Our population framework is based on 5,100 smallholder farmers who are active members of four Fairtrade cooperatives that are spread out over 12 different districts (Kebeles).7 Administrative data from these cooperatives were used for sampling purposes.
 Within each selected region, we selected two representative Fairtrade Coffee Cooperatives, one characterized as of 'high' productivity and the second as of 'low' productivity to improve the external validity of the sample.
 In Sidama, we worked with two Fairtrade cooperatives, each with around 1,500 active smallholder farmer associates.
-One cooperative reported a yearly average production of 1,122 kilograms of coffee crops per associate, while the other reported an average production of 789 kilograms in 2014.
+One cooperative reported a yearly average production of 1,122 kilograms of coffee crops per associate, while the other reported average production of 789 kilograms in 2014.
 In Jimma, we also worked with two Fairtrade cooperatives.
-The first has 800 active farmer associates and a yearly average production of over 1,600 kilograms of coffee per associate in 2014, while the second cooperative has 1,100 active farmer associates and a yearly average production of reper associate in 2014, while the second cooperative has 1,100 active farmer associates and a yearly average production of 600 kilograms of coffee per associate in 2014.
+The first cooperative had 800 active farmer associates and yearly average production of over 1,600 kilograms of coffee per associate in 2014, while the second cooperative had 1,100 active farmer associates and yearly average production of 600 kilograms of coffee per associate in 2014.
 Our population framework, therefore, includes variation across several dimensions such as geography, cultural environments, and levels of production across smallholder farmers.

 Sample selection is based on a 2x2 stratified random design.
 Stratification is based on two variables of interest: the level of production and the gender of the household head.
 We split the population of farmers into high- and low-production groups according to whether they were above or below household median coffee production in 2014.
 This information is collected directly from the administrative records of each Fairtrade cooperative.
 As variation in household coffee production can entail different combinations of adult/child work, this approach yields a sample that is representative of low and high coffee production household units.
 Likewise, we stratified the population data according to the gender of the household head as there may be gender differences in preferences and attitudes toward child labor.
 Information about the name of the household head was collected from administrative records from Fairtrade cooperatives and was validated in the initial field survey operation in July 2015.
-Summing across the resulting sub-samples within all four cooperatives we obtained a representative sample of 1,203 households.
+We obtained a representative sample of 1,203 households in the sub-samples within all four cooperatives.

 The selection of experimental treatment and control households is based on complete randomization of the stratified sample.
 One-third of the sample is randomly allocated to the treatment group (self-response survey design), while the remaining two-thirds to the control group (proxy-response survey design).
-We differ from Dillon et al (2012) in that the selection of the proxy respondent is limited to the household head or the spouse thereof.
+The selection of the proxy respondent is limited to the household head or the spouse thereof.
 This statistical design yields 401 and 802 household units in the treatment and control groups, respectively.
-A statistical power analysis of a two-sample mean difference based on a two-sided 5 percent-level test and an effect size of 10 points shows a statistical power above the conventional threshold of 80 percent.
+A statistical power analysis of a two-sample mean difference based on a two-sided 5 percent-level test and an effect size of 10 points shows a statistical power above the conventional threshold of 80 percent.8

-&lt;sup>8 Wayicho, Degara, Moto, Shilicho, Babe, Shabe, Qeway, Tassano, Haro, Omo Boqo, and Omo Gurude.
+7 Wayicho, Degara, Moto, Shilicho, Babe, Shabe, Qeway, Tassano, Haro, Omo Boqo, and Omo Gurude.